45678/miniLockLib/README.md

 Run `make` to build the `scripts`.
 All the source files for `miniLockLib.js` are saved in `lib`.

 Run `npm start` to begin watching CoffeeScript files.
-Your saved changes will trigger compilation automatically.
+Your saved changes will trigger automatic re-compilation.

 Run `npm test` launch the test kit in Google Chrome.